 The insulin needs of a child with diabetes change over time

 When my son was a toddler, he wouldn’t use 29 units of insulin in a day.
-When he began pumping at 5, I would only fill his insulin pump up to 150 units and I would still have to throw out insulin after a week.
+When he began pumping at 5 years old, I would only fill his insulin pump up to 150 units.
+I would still have to throw out insulin after a week.

 I remember when my son’s basal rates changed from .1 unit per hour to .5 and then 1.0 units.
 It was terrifying.
 I had to keep reminding myself that this was what his body needed.